jady-sec/tpot-honeypot-project/README.md

   ![attack-map](tpot_attack_map.png)
   Fig 1: Attack map for last 24 hours

 - **Data Visualization:** Kibana dashboard with a table of top attackers, Histograms for different attacks, heatmaps for destination ports, and geolocation maps for origin tracking.

   ![Kibana-dashboard-1](dashboard_1.png)
-  Fig 2: Top attacks by honeypot and other details**
+  Fig 2: Top attacks by honeypot and other details

   ![Kibana-dashboard-2](dashboard_2.png)
-  Fig 3: Top cli inputs tried by attackers and suricata detections by country**
+  Fig 3: Top cli inputs tried by attackers and suricata detections by country

 - **OSINT Integration:** SpiderFoot scan on a top attacker IP to gather additional intel and correlations with the threat intelligence.

   ![Spiderfoot-results](spiderfoot_scan.png)
+  Fig 4: Correlations of the target IP using spiderfoot scan

 ## Setup and Configuration
 T-Pot CE was cloned from GitHub and installed on Ubuntu 24.04 LTS with the Standard edition.
 Ports were exposed via UFW to allow honeypot traffic.
 The web interface and Kibana were accessed via the VPS IP for monitoring and visualization.